efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kaki** says:

 - {Paleozoic Canadia}: a great tool to control/interrupt your opponent's plays.
 Good against {Cyber Angel Dakini}, {Golden Flying Fish}, {Alien Overlord} or {Sylvan Hermitree}.
-- {Masked Hero Anki} + {Mask Change}: Mask Change upgrades your dark Hero monster to Masked Hero Anki, a powerful beatstick, and deals much damage with his effect allowing you to add a second Mask Change, summon him again and continue to push.
+- {Masked HERO Anki} + {Mask Change}: Mask Change upgrades your dark Hero monster to Masked HERO Anki, a powerful beatstick, and deals much damage with his effect allowing you to add a second Mask Change, summon him again and continue to push.

 **Whybona** says: